stefan-ka/stefan-ka.github.io/_pages/about.md

 ---

 <p><img src="/media/ska.jpg" alt="Stefan Kapferer" style="float: left; margin: 0px 30px 10px 0px;" />
-I'm a software engineer and currently MSc student in the Software and Systems master research unit at the
-<a href="https://www.hsr.ch/" target="_blank">University of Applied Sciences Rapperswil</a>.
+I'm a software engineer and project lead at the <a href="https://ifs.hsr.ch/" target="_blank">Institute for Software (IFS)</a> at the <a href="https://www.hsr.ch/" target="_blank">University of Applied Sciences HSR</a> in Rapperswil.
 I'm focusing on software engineering and am especially interested in software architecture and design.
-With my current research projects I work on topics such as Domain-driven Design (DDD), Service Decomposition and Architectural Refactorings.
+Currently I work on the <a target="_blank" href="https://contextmapper.org/">Context Mapper</a> open source project and topics such as Domain-driven Design (DDD), Service Decomposition and Architectural Refactorings.
 </p>

 <a href="/media/CV_Stefan-Kapferer.pdf">Download CV</a>